rma010101/AI-ML-Capstone-Project/Project Doc.md

 From another perspective, when comparing the mean resale prices across various towns by flat types, it becomes evident that certain areas, such as Queenstown, the Central Areas, Bishan, and Ang Mo Kio, consistently have higher prices compared to other towns.
 This may explain the right-tail distribution of the mean prices across all flat types as shown in the previous graphs.
 This trend for the mean resale prices across various towns is illustrated in the charts below.

 ![Data EDA_003](Data/hdb_df_eda_003.PNG)
+Several factors could contribute to the higher resale prices in towns like Queenstown, the Central Areas, Bishan, and Ang Mo Kio, and within generally accepted expectations.

+Location and Accessibility

+Proximity to the City Centre: Areas closer to the Central Business District (CBD) and city centre, like Queenstown and the Central Areas, tend to have higher property values due to their prime location.